-Are You Taking Advantage of the Pension Income Tax Credit?
+Are you taking advantage of the Pension Income Tax Credit?

 As many Canadians can attest, it’s not always what you earn that counts, it’s what you get to keep.
 This is especially true if you are currently retired or are planning to retire in the near future.
 To make the most of your retirement income, it makes sense to become familiar with the numerous tax credits that are made available through the Canada Revenue Agency (CRA).
 One of those tax credits is the Pension Income Tax Credit.